nikhiljha/aeneid/README.md

 **Why did you make this?**

-I **really** didn't want to set up LDAP.
+- I **really** didn't want to set up LDAP.
 I **really really** didn't want to set up LDAP.
 I **really really really really really really** didn't want to set up LDAP.
 In the end I set up LDAP, so hopefully this is useful to someone else.

 **What's with the name?**

-I thought it was silly.
+- I thought it was silly.
 You're accepting a present (free, zero-ops IdP), but in the process, GitHub *could* silently swap out the public keys it returns and authenticate to your machines.
 So if you squint: trojan horse.

+**Why is `cargo install` not recommended?**

+- Cargo is not recommended because 1) rustup users will have the binary installed in a place not accessible by the sshd 2) config files will be created by the `aeneid --init` script instead of your global package manager.

+- The `--init` script is pretty smart (it's idempotent), but has only been tested on a handful of common linux distros.
+It's highly unlikely to work anywhere else.